TrevorSlobodnickSCC/TrevorsBookStore/README.md

 - Resolved all errors that had to do with accessing the classes that were moved
 - Built and ran the project successfully
+- Area is not appearing in the context menu, I will try updating visual studio